Encrypxon/encrypxon.github.io/docuapi/exampleSite/content/authenticate.md

 }
 ```

-This endpoint tests whether or not a user has successfully responded to the 2FA authorrisation.
+This endpoint tests whether or not a user has successfully responded to the 2FA authorisation.

 The result is `true` if the user is enrolled or `false` otherwise.